rfjakob/gocryptfs/Documentation/MANPAGE.md

 Initialize encrypted directory

 #### -ko
-Pass additonal mount options to the kernel (comma-separated list).
+Pass additional mount options to the kernel (comma-separated list).
 FUSE filesystems are mounted with "nodev,nosuid" by default.
 If gocryptfs runs as root, you can enable device files by passing the opposite mount option, "dev", and if you want to enable suid-binaries, pass "suid".